 In the circus, nothing succeeds like excess.
 And no one succeeded at that more than the Ringling brothers.

 In the last half of the 19th century, Americans clamored to be amazed.
-Tent shows traversed the countryside; Wisconsin alone
+Tent shows traversed the countryside; Wisconsin alone had more than 100.

 On the Mississippi, showboats brought entertainment to river towns.
-In 1869, two circuses — one was Dan Rice’s
+In 1869, two circuses — one was Dan Rice's Own Circus, whose proprietor's clown character was the inspiration for Uncle Sam — put on performances in the Iowa river town of McGregor.

-We’re at the end of the Ice Age, at the edge of an endless mound of blue ice whose vast, super-cold surface has sent 200-mph winds whipping into Wisconsin.
+Were at the end of the Ice Age, at the edge of an endless mound of blue ice whose vast, super-cold surface has sent 200-mph winds whipping into Wisconsin.

 The winds can strip the flesh off a face in 30 seconds, so the local mammoth hunters have gone south for the winter.